cjoakim/azure-cosmos-db-throughput/README.md

 and Priority-based execution.

 See the language-specific subdirectories.
-At this time on the java/ directory is implemented.
+At this time only the [java/](java/readme.md) directory is implemented.

 ## Dataset Used : Sean Lahman Baseball Database